SamOllason/samollason.github.io/about.markdown

 The topics are a mixture of what I have been working on 'professionally', personal projects I am working on and things I am learning on the side.

-My day job is working as a software engineer at [Seccl](https://seccl.tech) where I work across the stack with JavaScript technologies.
-Outside of work I run and volunteer with [GoodGym](https://www.goodgym.org/runners/sam-ollason?page=4), follow Bath rugby and play boardgames.

 This blog was created with [Jekyll](jekyll-organization) using the [minima](https://github.com/jekyll/minima) theme and hosted on GitHub Pages.